Thor Broadcast Logo

 Answer:

-At first, glance when I read this I thought our Hybrid- 8 would be an ideal unit because it is universal 8 channel HDMI and SDI.
+At first glance, when I read this, I thought our Hybrid-8 would be an ideal unit because it is a universal 8-channel HDMI and SDI.
 And perhaps in some scenarios, it might still be a beneficial unit to have in the office.
-When I got to the point where you mentioned that you needed to pull up the stream on VLC, I realized you needed the duality of RF coax and IPTV. then we would like to use separate HDMI and SDI IP encoders / QAM modulators : I think you used them before : https://thorbroadcast.com/product/4-hdmi-component-hd-to-coax-and-iptv-hd-8230.html/21 https://thorbroadcast.com/product/1-4-sdi-to-qam-modulators-and-iptv-streaming-encoders.html/0 At this point, I need a more conclusive answer on how SDI feeds and how many HDMI feeds you need, so we can appropriately determine the correct amount of each unit.
-If you would like to switch the source instead of channels, then you would have to use a combination of HDM Switch + SDI switch connected to the modulators.
-Signal flow : x HDMI source to x:X HDMI switch to X HDMI modulators H-4ADHD-QAM-IPLL +X SDI sources to X/X SDI Switch to X SDI modulator H-4SDI-QAM-IPLL The modulators would be set to static RF channels, by controlling the HDMI and SDI switch you would inject desired program to the modulator , they would produce static TV QAM channel and IPTV multicast stream at the same time.
-The only thing is that each time you would switch the sources, it would be about the 5-second gap, our modulators would recognize that this is a different video and it would need to re-encode the video each time.
+When I got to the point where you mentioned that you needed to pull up the stream on VLC, I realized you needed the duality of RF coax and IPTV.
+Then we would like to use separate HDMI and SDI IP encoders / QAM modulators: I think you used them before: https://thorbroadcast.com/product/4-hdmi-component-hd-to-coax-and-iptv-hd-8230.html/21 https://thorbroadcast.com/product/1-4-sdi-to-qam-modulators-and-iptv-streaming-encoders.html/0 At this point, I need a more conclusive answer on how many SDI feeds and how many HDMI feeds you need, so we can appropriately determine the correct amount of each unit.
+If you would like to switch the source instead of channels, then you would have to use a combination of an HDMI switch + SDI switch connected to the modulators.
+Signal flow: x HDMI source to x:X HDMI switch to X HDMI modulators H-4ADHD-QAM-IPLL +X SDI sources to X/X SDI switch to X SDI modulator H-4SDI-QAM-IPLL The modulators would be set to static RF channels.
+By controlling the HDMI and SDI switch, you would inject the desired program to the modulator.
+They would produce a static TV QAM channel and IPTV multicast stream at the same time.
+The only thing is that each time you switch the sources, there would be about a 5-second gap.
+Our modulators would recognize that this is a different video, and they would need to re-encode the video each time.
 If this is acceptable, then it is a relatively easy task.

 Answer:

-So, you have 300 end locations, do you need to receive all 100 SDI's in each of the 300 locations?
-There is a lot of different ways to do it.
-1) use multiple 8ch SDI Transmitters over fiber using splitters and run to 300 locations for 100 SDI videos, you would need : 13x 8channel transmitters H-8SDI-3G-TX https://thorbroadcast.com/product/8-ch-sd-hd-3g-sdi-over-single-fiber-cwdm-uncompressed-rack-mountable.html each transmitter would need to be connected to 1x32 optical splitter than you would need to use 13 8channel SDI receivers in each of the 300 locations to convert it back to SDI You would need to have 13 fibers to each location to do that.
-2) if you do not need to have SDI's on the RX side, but the ability to view to those videos: You can encode your 100 SDI video and modulate it to Cable TV QAM channels : you can use this 8channel SDI encoder -QAM modulator : H-HYBRYD-RF-8 The output from those 13 modulators you can connect to 1550nm CATV RF transmitter than using EDFA amplified than using optical splitters we can distribute that to each of 300 locations. each end location would have fiber to RF receiver, so each location will get those 100 channels but in the CATV RF TV channels CATV RF fiber transmitter: https://thorbroadcast.com/product/1550nm-rf-over-fiber-tx-45-870-mhz-2-16-mw.html Fiber optic amplifier : https://thorbroadcast.com/product/20-dbm-edfa-optical-amplifier.html Optical slitters : https://thorbroadcast.com/product/1-x-2-to-1-x-128-fiber-optic-couplers.html CATV RF mini receiver https://thorbroadcast.com/product/thor-fiber-optical-mini-ftth-rf-catv-cable-tv-receiver-8230.html
+So, you have 300 end locations.
+Do you need to receive all 100 SDI signals in each of the 300 locations?
+There are many different ways to do it.
+1) Use multiple 8ch SDI transmitters over fiber using splitters and run to 300 locations.
+For 100 SDI videos, you would need: 13x 8channel transmitters H-8SDI-3G-TX https://thorbroadcast.com/product/8-ch-sd-hd-3g-sdi-over-single-fiber-cwdm-uncompressed-rack-mountable.html Each transmitter would need to be connected to 1x32 optical splitter, then you would need to use 13 8channel SDI receivers in each of the 300 locations to convert it back to SDI.
+You would need to have 13 fibers to each location to do that.
+2) If you do not need to have SDI on the RX side, but only the ability to view those videos: You can encode your 100 SDI videos and modulate them to Cable TV QAM channels: You can use this 8channel SDI encoder-QAM modulator: H-HYBRYD-RF-8 The output from those 13 modulators can be connected to a 1550nm CATV RF transmitter, then using an EDFA amplifier, then using optical splitters, we can distribute that to each of 300 locations.
+Each end location would have a fiber-to-RF receiver, so each location will get those 100 channels, but in CATV RF TV channels.
+CATV RF fiber transmitter: https://thorbroadcast.com/product/1550nm-rf-over-fiber-tx-45-870-mhz-2-16-mw.html Fiber optic amplifier: https://thorbroadcast.com/product/20-dbm-edfa-optical-amplifier.html Optical splitters: https://thorbroadcast.com/product/1-x-2-to-1-x-128-fiber-optic-couplers.html CATV RF mini receiver https://thorbroadcast.com/product/thor-fiber-optical-mini-ftth-rf-catv-cable-tv-receiver-8230.html

 Answer: